MicrochipTech/fpga-hls-examples/interrup/README.md

 ## Functionality

 The interrupt generator module:
-- Uses a 32-bit counter to track clock cycles
-- Assumes a 50 MHz clock frequency (as specified in prompt)
-- Generates an interrupt pulse every 50,000,000 cycles (1 second)
+- Generates an interrupt pulse evin a for loop after every 20 cyclyes
 - Resets the counter after each interrupt

 ## Usage